thenewpotato/Blogg/README.md

 1. REAL TIME rich text editing: bold, underline, italics, strike-through, colored text, different sized text, different fonts, images, and more!
 (Supported by Android-RTEditor)
 2. See lists of all posts: published, drafts, and scheduled
 3. Scheduled publishing: you have the option to postpone when to publish your post
-4. See how people are reacting to your blog: page views and comments
+4. See how people are reacting to your post: page views and comments
 5. Swiftly switching between all of your blogs

 License